-- How-to videos - · Reference materials, including the Owner's Manual, LCD diagnostics, and mechanical overview - Your system service tag to quickly access your specific hardware configuration and warranty information - A direct link to Dell to contact technical assistance and sales teams.
+- How-to videos - Reference materials, including the Installtion and Service Manual, LCD diagnostics, and mechanical overview - Your system service tag to quickly access your specific hardware configuration and warranty information - A direct link to Dell to contact technical assistance and sales teams

-- 1. Go to Dell.com/QRL and navigate to your specific product or - 2.
-Use your smartphone or tablet to scan the model-specific Quick Resource (QR) code on your Dell PowerEdge system or in the Quick Resource Locator section.
+- 1. Go to www.dell.com/qrl and navigate to your specific product or - 2.
+Use your smartphone or tablet to scan the model-specific Quick Resource (QR) code on your system or in the Quick Resource Locator section.